AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Discussion

 We believe the primary strengths of our \ac{hsi}-based sepsis diagnosis and mortality prediction are its objectivity, non-invasiveness, cost-effectiveness and speed, as predictions can be obtained from a single \ac{hsi} cube acquired at the bedside within seconds.
+Given these advantages, our method could be applied as a screening tool across the entire cohort of critically ill \ac{icu} patients, enabling the objective and timely identification of those at high risk for sepsis and mortality.
+This, in turn, could support the rapid initiation of further diagnostic evaluations and therapeutic interventions.
 Additionally, \ac{hsi} systems enable mobile measurements, and could thus be performed in various hospital wards, such as the emergency department, or even in ambulances.
 Although \ac{hsi} systems are not yet widely used clinically, they have evolved rapidly over the past two decades from custom research prototypes to medically certified systems, like the one used in this study \autocite{hsi_applications_yoon2022}.
 Manufacturers such as imec (Leuven, Belgium) and HAIC (Hanover, Germany) are currently focusing on developing more compact, real-time \ac{hsi} devices and scaling production to achieve high-volume, low-cost availability.

 We acknowledge that our classification models based on \ac{hsi} data alone may not be sufficiently accurate as a standalone diagnostic and prognostic tool.
-However, we believe our \ac{hsi} biomarker has high potential as a pre-screening tool to identify patients for which time-consuming and costly tests (e.g. laboratory measurements) and extensive monitoring should be performed.
+However, we believe \ac{hsi} has high potential as a pre-screening tool to identify patients for which time-consuming and costly tests (e.g. laboratory measurements) and extensive monitoring should be performed.
 This is particularly advantageous in resource-limited settings, such as \ac{lmics}, where approximately half of critical care interventions are delivered outside of the \ac{icu} \autocite{bartlett2023critical}, and in situations requiring immediate decisions, such as emergency treatment.

 We showed that substantial performance improvements are possible by integrating a few clinical parameters available at the bedside.
 For instance, including the administered noradrenaline dose as an additional input improved the \ac{auroc} for sepsis prediction from \varSepsisPerformancePalmHSI to \varSepsisHSIPlusClinicalDataPerformanceOneHrsPlusOne.
 We want to emphasise, however, that incorporating clinical data may introduce biases and limit generalisability.
 For example, treatment choices such as the administered noradrenaline dose depend on the implementation of clinical guidelines, which are subject to variation over time and across health systems.